ArqosLabs/FilDOS/ai/README.md

-# FILDOS AI API - Stateless Document Embedding Service
+# FilDOS AI API - Stateless Document Embedding Service

 A Flask-based API service for creating and searching document embeddings using CLIP (for images) and SentenceTransformers (for text).
 This service is designed to be stateless, making it perfect for multi-user applications where each user manages their own embeddings.